by Martin Maenza

 “Too late for that, dude!” a voice from the air stated.

 A burly man in a white costume with a short red cape, red trim, and mask somersaulted effortlessly to the ground.
-As he landed, Hawk leaped forward and headed for the largest selection of opponents.
+As he landed, Hawk leaped forward and headed for the largest group of opponents.
+Hank Hall had a lot of built-up anger and aggression to unload upon his opponents.

 Meanwhile, the second man in a grayish-white costume with a blue hood and short blue cape landed a bit less gracefully on his two knees and left hand.
-“I’m a bit out of shape,” the Herald said under his breath as he reached into his cape with his free hand.
+“I’m a bit out of shape,” the man said under his breath as he reached into his cape with his free hand.
 He pulled out a shiny, horn-like weapon and raised it to his lips.
 “Maybe I can take the wind out of their sails to even things up.”
 He punched in a few sequences on the device’s keypad, blew into the mouthpiece, and an ear-splitting sound projected from the instrument.
+Although Mal Duncan had once been known as the Hornblower thanks to a very different horn he once owned, the costumed man now called himself the Herald and wore a rarely used but completely redesigned outfit. (*)

 Two of the thugs let loose painful screams.
 They stopped pushing the equipment and covered their ears, hoping to block the sound.
 The other thugs shook off the effects and moved to intercept.
 “Let’s get ’em!” one of the men yelled.

 As Hawk landed near the side of the van, he snarled, “You guys think you’re tough?
-OK, let’s see what you got!”
+Okay, let’s see what you got!”
 He swung his red-gloved fist at the nearest of the men.

 Hawk felt a number of strong hands grasping him about the shoulders, trying to pin his arms.
 He grinned wickedly, almost enjoying the fight and the release it brought.
 “Is this the best you got?” he roared as he flexed his biceps.
 He kidney-punched the guy to his left.
 Next he brought a knee around to nail the guy to the right.
 Finally, he reached behind with both hands to grab the man on his back and slammed him forward onto the side of the van.
 “Nice try, morons, but it takes more than that to capture a Hawk!”